Bayesian Double Descent: Discussion

+In this work, we have made several key contributions to the understanding of double descent from a Bayesian perspective.
+First, we have shown that the conditional prior specification $p(\boldsymbol{\theta}_M | M)$ serves as an implicit regularizer, fundamentally driving the double descent phenomenon.
+This insight provides a natural Bayesian interpretation of double descent, filling a gap that previously existed in the literature.

+Second, we have clarified the relationship between Bayesian Occam's razor and the double descent effect, demonstrating that the perceived conflict between the two is, in fact, illusory.
+While the marginal likelihood in Bayesian model selection tends to favor simpler models, the conditional prior can still yield favorable risk properties even in highly over-parameterized regimes.

+Third, we have established a comprehensive theoretical foundation for these ideas, drawing on Dawid's model comparison theory, the Dickey-Savage results, and connections to generalized ridge regression and shrinkage methods.
+These theoretical developments provide a rigorous basis for understanding the interplay between prior specification, model complexity, and predictive risk.

+Finally, we have illustrated how the Bayesian framework naturally extends to modern machine learning methods, such as neural networks, offering new insights into their generalization properties.
+This connection underscores the broad applicability of the Bayesian approach to contemporary challenges in statistical learning.

-There are implications for cross-validation and the choice of regularization.
-This highlights the trade-off between training and test error in NNs.
+There are several important implications for cross-validation and the choice of regularization.
+This highlights the trade-off between training and test error in neural networks and other over-parameterized models.
+The Bayesian approach suggests that instead of relying solely on cross-validation for model selection, practitioners should also consider the implicit regularization provided by appropriate prior specifications.

 There are many areas for future research.
-In higher dimensions, see the discussion in~\cite{polson2017deepa} where one can find an "island of good estimators."
+In higher dimensions, see the discussion in~\cite{polson2017deep} where one can find an "island of good estimators."
 Counterintuitively, this can be in the opposite direction of the classical bias-variance trade-off.
 Variance can be minimized by appealing to exchangeability results due to Kingman~\cite{kingman1978uses} for exchangeable variables.
-See Amit and Geman (citation needed) for the discrete classification case and minimization of entropy of misclassification.
+See \cite{amit1997shape} for the discrete classification case and minimization of entropy of misclassification.

 Fully eliciting priors and understanding their relationship with risk characteristics are still active areas of research.
+The connection between global-local shrinkage priors and double descent deserves further investigation, particularly in the context of deep learning where the number of parameters can be orders of magnitude larger than the sample size.

+Another promising direction is the development of adaptive prior specifications that can automatically adjust to the data structure, potentially leading to more robust double descent behavior across different problem domains.